Stock market today: Asian shares track Wall Street's rebound

 Benchmarks rose in most major markets apart from Seoul, while mainland Chinese markets remained closed for the Lunar New Year holiday.

-India’s Sensex was up 0.4% and Taiwan’s Taiex jumped 2.8%.
-The SET in Bangkok was little changed.

 On Wednesday, the S&P 500 climbed 1% to 5,000.62, clawing back more than two-thirds of its loss from Tuesday.
-A hotter-than-expected report on inflation forced investors to push back forecasts for when the Federal Reserve may begin cutting interest rates, potentially into the summer.
-Expectations for such cuts are a big reason stocks have rallied to records recently.
+A hotter-than-expected report on inflation dented expectations the Federal Reserve will soon begin cutting interest rates, a big reason stocks have rallied to records recently.

 The Dow Jones Industrial Average gained 0.4% to 38,424.27 a day after after taking its worst loss in nearly 11 months.
 The Nasdaq composite jumped 1.3% to 15,859.15.